altered-state-machine/genome-mining-contracts/audit/staking_uc.md

 ### Terms

-- **Manager** - DAO address, all the decisions should be made/approved by the majority of members.
+- **DAO** - DAO address, all the decisions should be made/approved by the majority of members.
 - **Controller** - Contract, which purpose is mainly to reduce the number of votes required to upgrade other contracts.

 _Contoller perform operations that require updating more than a one contract, while Manager does a specific (one contract related) operations._

 <br>

-## Manager use **cases**
+## DAO use **cases**

 ![Staking Storage contracts use cases](assets/staking_manager.png)

 ### Withdraw token `withdraw()`

-An Owner can withdraw unclaimed tokens to the specified address.
+DAO can withdraw unclaimed tokens to the specified address.
 Storage balance is not affected.

 <br>